mokkabonna/inquirer-autocomplete-prompt/Tutorials.md

   ```

 ### Step 7

-Next lets go back and look at main.mjs.
-Inside here we need to modify the second import to be

-    import { searchCountries } from './Countries.mjs';

-### Step 8

 The final step is to in the command line if you aren't already there is to navigate to the folder that the project is in and run the following command